Caroline Taylor (bowls): Bowls career

 In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.

 Despite winning the triples and fours titles at the 2023 Welsh National Bowls Championships she missed out on selection for the 2023 World Outdoor Bowls Championship.
 Taylor was in the triples team with Sara Marie Nicholls and Jodie McCarthy that won the gold medal at the 2024 European Bowls Championships.

+In 2025, Taylor captured her 10th national title at the Welsh National Bowls Championships in the pairs with Isabel Jones.